makersacademy/bowling-challenge/Progress.md

 As a marker
 So I can caculate the total score
 I would like to add the 3rd roll in the frame when spares ;

+user story - 7
+As a marker
+So I can caculate the total score
+I would like to add the number of knock down of next 2 rolls to the socre when strikes ;